DFSOPS/ThreatModellingWorkshop/README.md

 Introduction
 ------------

-A 3-hour threat modeling workshop was conducted to analyze the runbook scenarios involving various AI-driven attacks targeting the web-based healthcare application, Solaris Care Connect 360.
+A 3-hour threat modeling workshop was conducted to analyze the runbook scenarios involving various AI and traditional attacks targeting the web-based healthcare application, Solaris Care Connect 360.

 Attendees
 ---------